 - Hoping to trim larger pieces of meat into smaller ones.

-- When the rest of your ordinary knives start to get damaged or blunt because they are not designed to aid in removing bones from meat.
+- When the rest of your ordinary knives start to get damaged or blunt because they are not designed to help in removing bones from meat.

 When Do I Not Need One?